Steven Yeh, MD

 Director, Section of Uveitis and Vasculitis

-Dr. Yeh serves as Dr. Shantha's mentor.
+Dr. Yeh served as Dr. Shantha's mentor.
 Dr. Yeh's current research focuses on the application of clinical and laboratory diagnostic modalities for infectious and noninfectious uveitis and the use of emerging therapeutics (systemic and local therapy) for the treatment of uveitis.
 Within infectious uveitis, his research has focused on the clinical and scientific implications underlying eye disease in Ebola virus survivors.

 Clinical imaging modalities including fundus autofluorescence (FAF) and high-resolution spectral domain optical coherence tomography (SD-OCT) scanning techniques have increasingly been helpful in identifying subtle anatomic changes, which are unidentifiable by traditional funduscopic examination and fluorescein angiogram techniques.
 They have previously utilized fundus autofluorescence signals and SD-OCT to identify architectural changes in neurosensory retina, retinal pigment epithelium and the choroid in both infectious and noninfectious uveitis.
 Within noninfectious uveitis, they have correlated autofluorescent signal abnormalities in the white dot syndromes (e.g. acute posterior multifocal placoid pigment epithliopathy, multiple evanescent white dot syndrome, birdshot retinochoroidopathy) with functional damage.
 Within the viral retinitides (cytomegalovirus retinitis, varicella zoster retinitis), they have similarly identified patterns of structural damage by SD-OCT and FAF imaging, which has provided insight into the structural alterations resulting from severe viral infection and resultant inflammation; reversal of this structural damage, as well as improving visual function in these conditions are potential areas of future study that are ongoing.